 Droms \cite{droms} determined the class of graphs whose associated RAAGs are locally RAAGs.
 Specifically, he showed that the (finitely generated) subgroups of a RAAG are all RAAGs if and only if the defining graph is a Droms graph, that is, it contains neither a square graph nor paths of length $3$ as induced subgraphs.
 Prompted by Droms' work, a recent work of Foniqi, Quadrelli, and the author \cite{sb_droms} extends this result to T-RAAGs.

-The aim of the present paper is to study the Lie algebraic counterparts of these groups.
-Associated to a graph with some directed edges, we define a restricted Lie algebra, called the T-RAAG Lie algebra, that is generated by the vertices of the graph subjected to a specific defining relation for each plain/directed edge.
+The present paper aims to study the Lie-algebraic counterparts of these groups.
+Associated to a graph with some directed edges, we define a restricted Lie algebra, called the twisted right-angled Artin graded (or T-RAAG) Lie algebra, that is generated by the vertices of the graph, subjected to a specific defining relation for each plain/directed edge.
 Under mild assumptions on the defining graph, the associated T-RAAG is a Koszul restricted Lie algebra.

 \begin{thm} Let $\Gamma$ be a mixed graph, and $\mf a(\Gamma)$ be the associated T-RAAG restricted Lie algebra over a field $k$ of characteristic two.
-Then, each of the following implies that $\Gamma$ is a Droms mixed graph: \begin{enumerate} \item All standard subalgebras of $\mf a(\Gamma)$ are T-RAAGs; \item All standard subalgebras of $\mf a(\Gamma)$ are quadratic restricted Lie algebras; \item The cohomology ring of $\mf a(\Gamma)$ is universally Koszul. \end{enumerate} Moreover, these conditions are equivalent to the fact that $\Gamma$ is a mixed Droms graph if, and only if, $k$ is the prime field $\mathbb F_2$. \end{thm} Recall from \cite{sb_kosz} that a standard subalgebra of a graded, restricted Lie algebra $\mf g=\sum_{i\geq 1}\mf g_i$ is a restricted subalgebra generated by elements of degree $1$ of $\mf g$ (see \S \ref{sec:restr} for the definitions).
+Then, each of the following implies that $\Gamma$ is a Droms mixed graph: \begin{enumerate} \item All standard subalgebras of $\mf a(\Gamma)$ are T-RAAGs. \item All standard subalgebras of $\mf a(\Gamma)$ are quadratic restricted Lie algebras. \item The cohomology ring of $\mf a(\Gamma)$ is universally Koszul. \end{enumerate} Moreover, these conditions are equivalent to the fact that $\Gamma$ is a mixed Droms graph if and only if $k$ is the prime field $\mathbb F_2.$ \end{thm} Recall from \cite{sb_kosz} that a standard subalgebra of a graded, restricted Lie algebra $\mf g=\sum_{i\geq 1}\mf g_i$ is a restricted subalgebra generated by elements of degree $1$ of $\mf g$ (see \S \ref{sec:restr} for the definitions).

 We also give a complete characterization of those graphs for which all the standard subalgebras of the associated T-RAAG Lie algebra over a field $k\neq \F_2$ are T-RAAG Lie algebras.